 (like something that falls from a medicine cabinet), and this can eventually

-result in rusting if left unrepaired.
-Like a ceramic sink, cast iron works with
+result in rusting if not repaired.
+Like a ceramic sink, cast iron sink works with

-most vanity top materials, but because it is a bit heavy, these do particularly
+most vanity top materials, but because it is a bit heavy, it does particularly

-well with something sturdy, like a quartz, granite or marble vanity top.
+well with something sturdy, like quartz, granite, or marble.

 - Glass: Made